awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-1-molecular-unfolding-quadratic-unconstrained-binary-optimization/molecular-unfolding-qubo-background.md

     * Use of the rotatable bonds to modify the ligand shape and to match the protein pocket
     * Docking score maximization

-## Quantum molecular unfolding on the AWS Cloud

 Here we focus on the first phase of MD, ligand expansion, which aims to reduce shape bias that may affect the final quality of docking.
-In this solution we use the quantum annealing approach to molecular unfolding (MU) as published by Mato et al. Our solution uses AWS Services to execute this problem on quantum computing hardware, available through AWS Braket.
-The solution also allows the problem to be run on classic computing hardware, on AWS, for comparison.
+In this solution we use the quantum annealing approach to molecular unfolding (MU) as published by Mato et al.

 ## Notebook overview